ARCH - Residential Treatment

 I'll fight to survive with my weapons from ARCH.Excerpt from a poem written by an ARCH graduate

-ARCH partners with the Anchorage School District to provide an on-site high school.
+ARCH partners with the Anchorage School District to provide an on-site school.

-McKinley Heights is ARCH’s onsite high school managed by one Anchorage School District teacher and one teacher’s aide.
-Students are given individualized lessons with specialized services for learning disabled and developmentally delayed adolescents.
-The school and the ARCH treatment team are in close collaboration to ensure school and treatment are combined in the most beneficial way for our clients.
+McKinley Heights is ARCH’s on-site school, managed by one Anchorage School District teacher and one teacher’s aide.
+Students receive individualized lessons and specialized services for learning-disabled and developmentally delayed adolescents.
+The school and the ARCH treatment team collaborate closely to ensure that school and treatment benefit our youth best.
+Residents are also supported in pursuing their GED while at ARCH.

 Read the Latest from Our Behavioral Health Programs